stevenpaligo/spacetrack-client/README.md

 </dependencies>
 ```

-For non-Maven projects, download the JAR from the [Maven Central](http://repo1.maven.org/maven2/com/stevenpaligo/spacetrack-client/) repository.
+For non-Maven projects, download the JAR from Maven's [Central Repository](http://repo1.maven.org/maven2/com/stevenpaligo/spacetrack-client/).
 The list of dependencies can be found in the pom.xml file (see the source on [GitHub](https://github.com/stevenpaligo/spacetrack-client))